Choose your path wisely: gradient descent in a Bregman distance framework: A global convergence result for Algorithm

 \section{A global convergence result for Algorithm \ref{alg:linbregspecial}}

 The convergence analysis is inspired by the global convergence recipe of \cite{bolte2014proximal}.
 It is an extension to a class of non-smooth surrogate functions for which a tailored convergence analysis is presented that utilises the convexity of $R$.
 We begin our analysis of Algorithm \ref{alg:linbregspecial} by showing a sufficient decrease property of the surrogate function and a subgradient bound by the (primal) iterates gap.
-In order to do so, we first define the following surrogate \changed{function} for $E$. \changed{ \begin{definition}[Surrogate objective] Assume $\changed{E} \in \FunProblem$ and $R \in \FunConvex$.
-Then we define a surrogate function $F:\R^n \times \R^n \rightarrow \R \cup \{ \infty \}$ as
+In order to do so, we first define the following surrogate function for $E$.